 Five Things You Should Know about Ambulatory Phlebectomy

-Ambulatory phlebectomy, also known as microphlebectomy, is a common treatment choice among people suffering from varicose veins or chronic venous insufficiency with severe symptoms.
-Here are five important facts about ambulatory phlebectomy to help you understand the procedure.
+Ambulatory phlebectomy, commonly known as microphlebectomy, is a common treatment choice among people suffering from varicose veins or chronic venous insufficiency, and who have severe symptoms.

-1. Ambulatory phlebectomy is ideal for bulging varicose veins.
+1. Ambulatory phlebectomy is ideal for bulging varicose veins

-2. The procedure is minimally invasive.
+2. Our procedure is minimally invasive

-4. Complications are rare, but possible.
+4. Complications are rare, but possible

-5. Ambulatory phlebectomy is not your only treatment option.
+5. Ambulatory phlebectomy is not your only treatment option